jchavarri/framer-boilerplate/README.md

 ## Submodules

 You can add as many submodules as you want in the `modules` folder.
-In the sample code included, you can see a module called `myModule`.
-To include it:
+In the sample code included, there are a few modules from the [Windows Framer Toolkit](https://github.com/Microsoft/windows-framer-toolkit).
+At the top of `app.coffee` you can see how we reference the modules in the modules forlder: for instance:

-`MyModule = require("myModule")` (same as in Framer Studio)
+`SystemColor = require 'SystemColor'`

 You can create subfolders in the `modules` folder and include it using: